AlgoMaster Logo

 When Short Polling Makes Sense

 If updates are infrequent and a delay of a few seconds is acceptable, short polling keeps your architecture simple.
-But if users expect updates to appear instantly, you need something better.
+But if the latency target is tight or the client count is large, you need something better.

 Approach 2: Long Polling

-Long polling takes the basic polling idea and flips it on its head.
-Instead of responding immediately with "nothing new," the server holds the connection open and waits until there is actually something to send.
+Long polling changes the basic polling idea.
+Instead of responding with "nothing new," the server holds the connection open and waits until it has something to send.

 This small change makes a significant difference in how the system behaves.